Our Work

 Callovian

-The current working definition is the first occurrence of the ammonite genus Kepplerites (Kosmoceratidae) which marks the base of Macrocephalites herveyi Zone in sub-Boreal province of Great Britain to southwest Germany.
+The working definition was the first occurrence of the ammonite genus Kepplerites (Kosmoceratidae) which marks the base of Macrocephalites herveyi Zone in sub-Boreal province of Great Britain to southwest Germany.
+The section at Albstadt-Pfeffingen in Germany has been intensively studied and has yielded much useful information on the ammonite faunas.
+However it has proved difficult, to date, to identify a section with this ammonite that is not condensed and fulfils some of the other GSSP criteria.

-The most recent report of progress of the Callovian working group is published in Volumina Jurassic: Mönnig (2014).
+A report of progress of the Callovian working group was published in Volumina Jurassic: Mönnig (2014).

 Other sections under consideration include: Prosek section, Nizhni Novgorod area, Russia